 Today, pince-nez glasses have evolved to become predominantly reading aids.
 Their appearance has also changed to embrace modern designs rather than retain their vintage roots.

-In the following guide, you can read about pince-nez reading glasses and discover our top recommendations as well as whether they will suit your face shape.
+In the following guide, you can read about them as reading glasses and discover the best pince-nez glasses as well as whether they will suit your face shape.

 Finding the right glasses is never easy.
 Therefore, when searching for specialised glasses with a particular style, it can be much harder.

 If you’re looking for pince-nez glasses for reading, you can use this guide to find the best pair for you.
-However, if you’re looking for stylish single vision lenses, you might want to check out the best monocles instead.
+However, if you’re looking for stylish prescription lenses, you might want to check out the best monocles instead.

-These days, pince-nez frames are quite rare.
+These days, pince-nez frames are quite rare but there are modern ones in circulation.
 Nevertheless, we tried over a dozen different pince-nez frames from a number of retailers.
 Overall, we were disappointed with the general quality.

 For instance, we found that although frames by Soolala and Doubletake were great budget options, they had a tendency to wear quite quickly.
 Consequently, the lenses scratched soon after purchase and the spring bridges would lose their strength causing them to fall off.